Nissan Leaf CAN Bus OBD UDS State of Charge

 Get the 'EV data pack'

-Want to try working with real electric car data?
+Want to work with real electric car data?

 Download your 'EV data pack' - incl. sample data, configuration files & DBC files from popular electric cars: